VicTheM/4EvaBraids-backend/README.md

 -   Purpose
     -   The purpose of this site is to make finding and making braiding appointments easier for clients and also to automate managing custormers for the braiders.
 It also improves visibility and professionalism.
 -   Motivation
-    -   Prior tonow, braiders use Instagram and Tiktok as their bassic platform for professional page and work gallery. while these platforms are very good when used as galleries, they have several disadvantages.
+    -   Prior tonow, braiders use Instagram and Tiktok as their basic platform for professional page and work gallery. while these platforms are very good when used as galleries, they have several disadvantages.
 Just to list a few
         -   Not flexible
         -   Zero Automation
         -   Less professional